Investigative genetic genealogy: Potential for supplementing the FBI's CODIS System

-The US government's own Combined DNA Index System (CODIS) database is composed of forensic evidence assessible to local, state, and federal law enforcement officials.
+The US government's own Combined DNA Index System (CODIS) database is composed of forensic evidence assessable to local, state, and federal law enforcement officials.
 This database consists of genetic profiles of approximately 18 million different people, however these are limited to DNA samples from convicted felons and arrestees.
 Data on the racial distribution of profiles suggests that 8.6% of the entire African American population is present in the database compared to only 2% of the white population.

 On the other hand, genetic profiles from direct-to-consumer databases and GEDMatch consist of 75% white individuals from Northern European descent.
 The vast overrepresentation of African American individuals within the CODIS database has rendered it relatively ineffective for solving serial murder and sexual assault cases, of which the majority of perpetrators are white.
 Based on data from 4,700 mass murderers, 57% of serial killers are white whereas only 29% are African American.
 It has been suggested that the use of investigative genetic genealogy, which relies heavily on databases like GEDMatch, would therefore help to reduce racial disparities in the current criminal justice system.
 However, in practice it has been found that the majority of victims identified through this technique were white.

+Investigative Genetic Genealogy Centers

+The world's first Investigative Genetic Genealogy Center was launched at the Ramapo College of New Jersey in December of 2022.
+The center offers student workshops, certificate programs, and bootcamps for interested practitioners around the world.
+The center is led by David Gurney and Cairenn Binder.